pwcazenave/PyFVCOM/README.md

 Prerequisites
 -------------

 * Python.
 We are targeting Python 3.5+.
-PyFVCOM no longer support Python 2.
+PyFVCOM no longer supports Python 2.

 * pyshp